deh0512/LeetCode/README.md

 A showcase of my solutions for [LeetCode](https://leetcode.com/) problems, mostly in C++.

-This repo is inspired by Richard Liu's [similar repo](https://github.com/lzl124631x/LeetCode).
+This repo is inspired by Zhenglai (Richard) Liu's [similar repo](https://github.com/lzl124631x/LeetCode).

 # License

 All rights reserved.
 No commercial use.
+Why would you want to do that anyway?

 # Solutions